All Souls FAQs

 A. Here is my deceptively impressive list: French, Latin, Old English, Middle English, Italian, and Spanish.
 I have a smattering of Portuguese, Dutch, and Czech.
 But all of this knowledge is reading only—don’t ask me to speak any of them because I have a terrible speaking ability!

-Q. How do you balance your time and energy between teaching and writing and life?
+Q. How do you balance your time and energy between teaching, writing, executive producing the tv show, and life?

 A. Some days I balance them better than others!
 I try to take things one day at a time.
 Eating right, exercising, and sleeping 7+ hours a night help.

 Q. If you could travel through time, when and where would you go?